gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 ## Update Gatsby related packages

 Update your `package.json` to use the pre-release versions of Gatsby related packages.
 Any package name that starts with `gatsby-` should be upgraded to use the `next` version.
+Note, this only applies to plugins managed in the gatsbyjs/gatsby repo.
+If you're using community plugins, they might not be upgraded yet.
+Check their repo for the status.
+Many plugins won't actually need upgraded so they very well might keep working.
 For example:

 `package.json`